List of largest snakes

 constrictors.
-The longest venomous snake, with a length up to 18.5–18.8 ft, is the king cobra, and the heaviest venomous snake is likely to be the Gaboon viper (which also has the longest fangs and delivers the largest amount of venom) or possibly the Eastern diamondback rattlesnake – all three of these reach maximum weights in the range of 6–20 kg.
+The longest venomous snake, with a length up to 18.5–18.8 ft, is the king cobra, while contesters for the heaviest title include the Gaboon viper and the Eastern diamondback rattlesnake.
+All of these three species reach a maximum mass in the range of 6–20 kg.

-There are fourteen living snake species with a maximum mass of at least 50 lb, as shown in the table below.
-This includes all species that reach a length of at least 20 ft.
-There are two other species that reach nearly this length – the Oenpelli python (binomial name Nyctophilopython oenpelliensis, Simalia oenpelliensis or Morelia oenpelliensis), and the olive python (Liasis olivaceus).
+There are fourteen or fifteen living snake species that clearly have a maximum mass of at least 50 lb, as shown in the table below.
+These include all species that reach a length of at least 20 ft.
+There are also two other species that reach nearly this length – the Oenpelli python (binomial name Nyctophilopython oenpelliensis, Simalia oenpelliensis or Morelia oenpelliensis), and the olive python (Liasis olivaceus).
 The information available about these two species is rather limited.
 The Oenpelli python, in particular, has been called the rarest python in the world.
-By weight, the blood python (Python brongersmai) is also a relatively massive snake, although it does not reach exceptional lengths.

 It is important to be aware that there is considerable variation in the maximum reported size of these species, and most measurements are not truly verifiable, so the sizes listed should not be considered definitive.
 In general, the reported lengths are likely to be somewhat overestimated.
 In spite of what has been, for many years, a standing offer of a large financial reward (initially $1,000 offered by U.S. President Theodore Roosevelt in the early 1900s, later raised to $5,000, then $15,000 in 1978 and $50,000 in 1980) for a live, healthy snake over 30 ft long by the New York Zoological Society (later renamed as the Wildlife Conservation Society), no attempt to claim the reward has ever been made.